bens4lsu/theskinny-publish/Content/blog2/key-west-highlights.md

 <a class="lightview centered" href="/img/noooooo.jpg" data-lightview-caption="" data-lightview-group="group1"><img src="/img/noooooo.jpg" alt="/img/noooooo.jpg"><br><span class="caption"></span></a>

-The Hardy Boys were not looking on concerned in the background.
-I don't know why it would have added them.
+(The Hardy Boys were not looking on, concerned in the background.
+I don't know why Gemini would have added them.)

 That capped this particular night, but it wasn't the night I really went hard.
 I must have had an empty stomach, because on the last night in town, I had a couple of margaritas, and declared myself to be the King of Conch.